my-little-dev-blog/site/posts/welcome-to-my-little-dev-blog-here-are-the-basics-for-the-blog-readme.md

 - Do one or more of the things in the ["How to contribute"](#how-to-contribute) section below

 ### Along the way
-- Use tools such as ChatGPT and Perpexity -- and, of course, Google.
+- Use tools such as ChatGPT and Perpexity -- and, of course, Google
 - For example:
   - Don't understand something?
 Copy / paste into Chat.
 Interact.
 Use Google to validate.
   - Wish there was more context?
 Same.
   - Want to learn more about something?
 Same.
   - Want to Chat with a post instead of read it?
 Same.
   - Want to get a summary of the most up-to-date info on the web about this topic and find related sources?
 Same, except use Perplexity.
-- Be sure you have at least basic familiarity with at least ChatGPT and Perplexity prior to reading the posts.
+- Be sure you have at least basic familiarity with at least ChatGPT and Perplexity prior to reading the posts

 ## How to contribute